Local government in the United States: Home Rule

 Dillon's Rule is the default rule, but some state constitutions and state statutes provide home rule authority for local governments.
 State constitutions and statutes which allow counties or municipalities to enact ordinances without the legislature's express permission are said to provide home rule authority.
 New Jersey, for example, provides for home rule.

 Under home rule authority, local governments have implicit authority to govern themselves, unless specifically denied by the state.
 This is especially true of matters of local concern.

 Structure

 The nature of both county and municipal government varies not only between states, but also between different counties and municipalities within them.
 Local voters are generally free to choose the basic framework of government from a selection established by state law.

 In most cases both counties and municipalities have a governing council, governing in conjunction with a mayor or president.
 Alternatively, the institution may be of the council–manager government form, run by a city manager under direction of the city council.
 In the past the municipal commission was also common.
-Across the US, local governments employ more than ten million people.
+In March 2025, local governments employed 14.7 million people, or 72.2 percent of combined state and local government employment.
+Of the local government total, 11.7 million employees were full-time and 3.0 million were part-time.

 The ICMA has classified local governments into five common forms: mayor–council, council–manager, commission, town meeting, and representative town meeting.